sammakesstuffs/esp32-wifi-tools/README.md

+# Trying to add SSD1306 128x64 Oled Support and a few push buttons For Better Portability

+This forked project aiming to add push buttons and SSD1306 128x64 OLED Support

 # ESP32 Wi-Fi Penetration Tool

 This project introduces an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
 It provides some common functionality that is commonly used in Wi-Fi attacks and makes implementing new attacks a bit simpler.
 It also includes Wi-Fi attacks itself like capturing PMKIDs from handshakes, or handshakes themselves by different methods like starting rogue duplicated AP or sending deauthentication frames directly, etc...